-Headline inflation in Belgium, measured on the basis of the Harmonized Index of Consumer Price (HICP), slightly accelerated in 2018 compared to 2017, from 2.2 % to 2.3 %.
-In the first quarter of 2019, inflation declined to 2 % (from 2.8 % registered in the previous quarter).
+After the slight acceleration of the Headline inflation in Belgium, based on Harmonized Index of Consumer Price (HICP), in 2018 (2.3 %) compared to 2017 (2.2 %), it slowed down in the first two quarters of 2019.
+Indeed, it fell to 1.7 % in the second quarter of 2019, after 2 % registered in the previous quarter.

-The inflation slowdown observed in the first quarter of 2019 (compared to the previous quarter) can be explained by the main energy products, which experienced a sharp drop in inflation from 13.0% to 6.3%.
+The inflation slowdown observed in the second quarter of 2019, compared to the previous quarter, can be explained by the main energy products, which experienced a sharp drop in inflation from 6.3 % to 2.6 %.
+The contribution of this group of products to the total inflation was limited to 0.3 percentage points.

-Processed food prices rose by 2 % in the first quarter of 2019, a deceleration compared to their evolution in the previous quarter, contributing by 0.3 percentage points to headline inflation.
+Processed food prices rose by 1.6 % in the second quarter of 2019, a deceleration compared to their evolution in the previous quarter (+2 %), contributing by 0.3 percentage points to headline inflation.

-Due to its important weight in the consumer basket (over 40 %), the prices increase for services in the first quarter of 2019 (1.8 % after 1.6 % observed in the previous quarter) pushed total inflation upwards by 0.7 percentage points.
+Due to its important weight of services in the consumer basket (over 40 %), their prices evolution in the second quarter of 2019 (+2 %, after +1.8 % observed in the previous quarter) pushed total inflation upwards by 0.8 percentage points.

-The fifth group of products, non-energy industrial products, recorded a slight inflation deceleration in the first quarter of 2019 (from 1 % in the fourth quarter of 2018 to 0.9 %), thereby fuelling total inflation by 0.3 percentage points.
+The fifth group of products, non-energy industrial products, recorded a slight increase of inflation in the second quarter of 2019 (+1.1 %, after 0.9 % registered in the first quarter of 2019), thereby fuelling total inflation by 0.3 percentage points.